freshbudget/freshbudget/scratch.md

     - they need to be configurable / searchable / chartable
     - possibly event sourced to support the input of past data that will stick allow for the same context to be built

-- an income has many entitlements, the sum of which is the net amount
+- an income has many entitlements, the sum of which is the est entitlements amount
-- an income has many taxes, the sum of which the taxed amount
+- an income has many taxes, the sum of which the est taxes amount
-- an imcome has many deductions, the sum which is the deducted amount
+- an imcome has many deductions, the sum which is the est deducted amount
-- an incomes estimated amount is the following  (net amount) - (taxed amount) - (deducted amount)
+- an incomes estimated net amount is the following  (est entitlements) - (est taxes) - (est deductions)
-- each on an incomes entitlements can be changed over time, thus need to be versioned??? event sourced??? active flag???
+- each of an incomes entitlements can be changed over time, thus need to be versioned??? event sourced??? active flag???

-Before firing off an event, an aggregate will first check if it is allowed to fire off that particular event.
-Using our example again, the aggregate will first loop through all previous events of that income and calculate the current estimated amount.

-okay so i want to get the incomes estimated mountly amount, I will ask the model to retieve the estimated_amount, this estimated amount be written to the income model(?) for ease of retrival.
-However it is actually a projection of all the incomes history of entitlements, taxes, and deductions.

-So when I want to update a income entitlement, I set the new amount(s) and "click save". this will `make` a new income entitlment record, which will be handled by the projector.
-The projector will take that unsaved record, and do the calculation to determine the incomes new estimated monthly income.

 - When a user creates a one time budget, don't show it in the incomes list.
 Also show a form to say where the income went, i.e. to which account.
 My thought is maybe like a cash birthday present from grandma, I don't need care about tracking that income, but I need somewhere to log the income.